cbmr-data/cbmr-data.github.io/README.md

 # CBMR Data Analytics Documentation

-This repository contains sources for public documentation and files related to usage of the esrum Esrum cluster administrated by CBMR data analytics.
+This repository contains sources for public documentation and files related to usage of the esrum Esrum cluster administered by CBMR data analytics.
 The documentation can be read at [cbmr-data.github.io](https://cbmr-data.github.io).

 ## Writing documentation